db2222/grunt-contrib-copy-faster/README.md

-This is a fork of https://github.com/gruntjs/grunt-contrib-copy.<br>
+This is a fork of https://github.com/gruntjs/grunt-contrib-copy.
+This was necessary as the project seemingly is dead.<br>
-The only change is that the pull request https://github.com/gruntjs/grunt-contrib-copy/pull/306 is applied (thank you to @greggman).<br>
+The only change is that the idea of the pull request https://github.com/gruntjs/grunt-contrib-copy/pull/306 is applied (thank you to @greggman) but modified.<br>
-This was necessary as the project seemingly is dead.
+Here fs.copyFileSync is the default instead of the Grunt variant as this is much faster.

 # grunt-contrib-copy-faster v1.1.0